Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 };
 `

+= Is it possible to change the writing behaviour ? =

+Sure, by using the signature pad's [available options](https://github.com/szimek/signature_pad#options) directly like this:

+`[signature signature-666 dotSize:1.2 minWidth:1 maxWidth:5 throttle:0 velocityFilterWeight:0.1]`

 = Since version 4.0 i got Javascript errors.
 What changed and what can i do ? =

 The main thing that changed is the way you can interact with the plugin.
 There's now a jQuery plugin for that, and i got rid of all the old JS functions like sigFieldsResize and sigFieldsClear.